DotPodcast/dotpodcast/content/pages/taxonomies.md

 ## Required taxonomies

-Taxonomies marked with an asterisk (\*) are considered "required taxonomies", and tools validating JSON feeds should check to ensure one of the corresponding taxonomy terms is listed (one or more term from each taxonomy is required).
+Taxonomies marked with an asterisk (\*) are considered "required taxonomies", and tools validating feeds should check to ensure one of the corresponding taxonomy terms is listed (one or more term from each taxonomy is required).

 ## Third-party taxonomies and terms